centreon/centreon-documentation/en/alerts-notifications/event-consoles.md

 > Some of this interfaces are now **deprecated** and replaced by the
 > [Resources Status](resources-status.html) page.
 >
-> This page aims to regroup all the experiences you can find in these pages.
+> This new page aims to regroup all the experiences you can find in these
+> interfaces.

 ### Generic actions